-• Do not stay under the boat when it is hanging in the crane.
+Do not stay under the boat when it is hanging in the crane.

-Lift slings may slip on the hull.
-When appropriate, tie the slings together before lifting.
+Lift straps may slip on the hull.
+When appropriate, tie the straps together before lifting.

-The position of the slings may need to be adjusted depending on how the boat is loaded.
+The position of the straps may need to be adjusted depending on how the boat is loaded.